judsonlmoore/judsonlmoore.com/_posts/college/2005-12-02-the-decision-that-saved-the-world-an-analysis-of-the.markdown

 ---
-title:			'The Decision that Saved the World:  An Analysis of the Decision-Making Process during the Cuban Missile Crisis'
+title:			The Decision that Saved the World -  An Analysis of the Decision-Making Process during the Cuban Missile Crisis
 date:			2005-12-02 08:00:00 Z
-categories:		College Papers
+categories:		college papers
 tags:			Politics
 author:			judsonlmoore
 layout:			post